Start clay sculpture

 Time: 10:30 - 16:30

 Location: KS - Keeley Street

 What is the course about?

-This two-day course is perfect as an introduction to clay modelling and sculpture.
+This three-day course is perfect as an introduction to clay modelling and sculpture.
 You will learn hands-on with the materials, tools and processes needed to create your sculpture.
 Your clay sculpture will be fired after the course has finished, your tutor will advise dates for collection.

 What will we cover?

 - You will learn how to build, shape and mould clay when modelling a small sculpture.

 - We will cover which types of clay are best suitable for modelling with.

 - Practice how to prepare a clay sculpture for bisque firing and understand the firing process.

 - You will be supported towards developing your own idea for the sculpture.